omines/datatables-bundle/docs/source/index.html.md

 <code>bin/console assets:install</code>

-<aside class="notice">That last step is actually optional, as you can also load it through Assetic or WebPack, but a good starting point.</aside>
+That last step is actually optional, as you can also load it through Assetic or WebPack, but a good starting point.

 ## Clientside dependencies